mrdmnd/deimoscraft/curse_of_the_dreadblades.md

 it's okay for the last finisher to end up outside the window, because there's no special damage bonus; just a combo-point boost for builders.

 All else equal, we prefer the sequences that have more Saber Slashes than Pistol Shots, because Saber Slash does more base damage than Pistol Shot does.
-We only want to incorporate Pistol Shot into our COTD window if we will be unable to have enough energy to get six finishers out (or more, with AR).
+We only want to incorporate Pistol Shot into our COTD window if we will be unable to have enough energy to get six finishers out (seven, with AR).

+With respect to finishers: if you have no beneficial damage procs up, "a combo point is a combo point", and it makes no difference if you spend CP on
+Run Through or Roll the Bones (RTB is a bit cheaper, energy-wise, which makes a small difference.)

+Heuristically (NOT validated with simulation), I'd imagine that it's a DPS loss to use combo points for Roll the Bones during the opener, when you are likely to have trinket procs and a pre-pot up.
+During Curse of the Dreadblade windows outside of the opener (or big damage procs), it's fine to case Roll the Bones.

 ### Full Case Analysis
-Let p = probability of a saber slash proc.
+Let `p = `probability of a saber slash proc.
 `p = 0.35` by default.
 With Swordmaster talent, `p += 0.10`.
 With Jolly Roger buff, `p += 0.40`.

 The average case is a bit more complicated: here are all possible sequences, and their energy costs, along with their probabilities.